nocturnaltungsten/crew-assistant/README.md

 ## Overview

-Crew Assistant is a **production-grade native multi-agent orchestration platform** designed for local-first AI workflows.
+Crew Assistant is a **Experimental native multi-agent orchestration platform** designed for local-first AI workflows.
 Built from the ground up with a focus on modularity, performance, and extensibility, it provides a complete framework for structured agent collaboration using local large language models (LLMs).

-**Key Features:**
+**Key Features:** N.B. all in development, varying degree of functionality.
-* 🏗️ **Native Architecture** - No external AI framework dependencies
+* Native Architecture - No external AI framework dependencies
-* 🔧 **Production Provider System** - Circuit breakers, connection pooling, intelligent caching
+* Production Provider System - Circuit breakers, connection pooling, intelligent caching
-* 🤖 **4-Agent Workflow** - UX → Planner → Developer → Reviewer pipeline with numeric quality assessment
+* 4-Agent Workflow - UX → Planner → Developer → Reviewer pipeline with numeric quality assessment
-* 🏠 **Local-First** - Complete offline capability with LM Studio/Ollama support
+* Local-First - Complete offline capability with LM Studio/Ollama support
-* 📊 **Quality Analytics** - Numeric ratings system (1-10 scale) for comprehensive quality assessment
+* Quality Analytics - Numeric ratings system (1-10 scale) for comprehensive quality assessment
-* 🎯 **Performance Optimized** - Sub-200ms response times, efficient model detection

 ---